jasujm/bridgeapp/backend/docs/index.rst

 Events
 ......

-:class:`BridgeEventReceiver` is used to receive asynchronous events (:class:`BridgeEvent` instances) from the server
+:class:`bridgeapp.bridgeprotocol.BridgeEventReceiver` is used to receive asynchronous events (:class:`bridgeapp.bridgeprotocol.BridgeEvent` instances) from the server

 .. autoclass:: bridgeapp.bridgeprotocol.BridgeEvent